-Spanish tax law provides for a special tax regime14 applicable to, inter alia, qualifying notes offerings made by Spanish resident companies and by wholly owned subsidiaries of Spanish companies resident within the EU,15 provided that certain additional requirements relating to the offering (e.g., the listing of the notes on a suitable exchange) are met, and certain compliance information is timely supplied by the paying agent involved.
-This regime provides for a WHT interest exemption on payments made to all foreign noteholders, regardless of their jurisdiction of residence (i.e., tax-haven investors are not penalised) and without requiring individualised tax documentation (such as government-issued tax-residence certificates) to be supplied.
+Spanish tax law provides for a special tax regime^[11] applicable to, among others, qualifying notes offerings made by Spanish-resident companies and by wholly owned subsidiaries of Spanish companies resident within the European Union,^[12] provided that certain additional requirements relating to the offering (e.g., the listing of the notes on a suitable exchange) are met, and certain compliance information is timely supplied by the paying agent involved.
+This regime provides for a WHT interest exemption on payments made to all foreign noteholders, regardless of their jurisdiction of residence (i.e., tax-haven investors are not penalised) and without requiring individualised tax documentation (such as government-issued tax residence certificates) to be supplied.